Jar of Flies: Awards and accolades

 The album was nominated for a Grammy Award for Best Recording Package in 1995, but lost to Buddy Jackson for "Tribute to the Music of Bob Wills and the Texas Playboys" performed by Asleep at the Wheel.
 The single "I Stay Away" was nominated for the Best Hard Rock Performance.

-In November 2011, Jar of Flies was ranked No. 4 on Guitar World magazine's top ten list of guitar albums of 1994.
+In November 2011, Jar of Flies was ranked No. 4 on Guitar Worlds top ten list of guitar albums of 1994.

-It was featured on Guitar World magazine's "Superunknown: 50 Iconic Albums That Defined 1994" list in 2014.
+It was featured on Guitar Worlds "Superunknown: 50 Iconic Albums That Defined 1994" list, in 2014.

-In April 2014, Jar of Flies was ranked No. 12 on Rolling Stones "40 Best Records From Mainstream Alternative's Greatest Year" list.
+In April 2014, Jar of Flies was ranked No. 12 on Rolling Stones "40 Best Records from Mainstream Alternative's Greatest Year" list.
 In May 2014, the EP was placed at No. 5 on Loudwires "10 Best Hard Rock Albums of 1994" list.

 In April 2019, the EP was ranked No. 42 on Rolling Stones "50 Greatest Grunge Albums" list.

-Influence

-Jar of Flies served as inspiration for Strung Out's 2018 acoustic EP, Black Out the Sky.

-Cane Hill's lead vocalist Elijah Witt said that Jar of Flies was a major influence on the band's 2019 acoustic EP, Kill the Sun.

 Track listing

-All lyrics written by Layne Staley, except where noted.
+All lyrics are written by Layne Staley, except where noted.